-All to often teams are a dysfunctional collection of highly capable individuals.
+All too often teams are a dysfunctional collection of highly capable individuals.
 Developing truly cohesive, connected teams takes time and commitment.
 Our team programmes work on building trust, deep rooted understanding and a range of other key attributes to define what cohesive and high performing teams should look like in your organisation.

-The power of nature and the outdoors, in particular our unique wilderness trails provide the perfect natural tools & environment to facilitate the creation of high performing teams that will underpin the future success of your organisation
+The power of nature and the outdoors, in particular our unique wilderness trails, provide the perfect natural tools & environment to facilitate the creation of high performing teams that will underpin the future success of your organisation.

-As with most of our programmes they can either be standalone or as part of a continuous journey
+As with most of our programmes they can either be standalone or as part of a continuous journey:

 Building team cohesion

-The cornerstones of high performing teams
+Understanding the cornerstones of high performing teams

 Maintaining the momentum of high performance